-Figure 13: Segregation deviation for three investigated alloys
+FIGURE 13: Segregation deviation for three investigated alloys.

-In the present work, location 1 could be considered as columnar dendriteic and location 6 as equiaxed dendritice.
-The difference in deviation from location 1 to location 6{5} for AZ91D is 0.08, for AM60B is 0.06, and for AE44 it is 0.19 which is comparable to the results observed by Martorano et al.[29].
+equiaxed dendritic.
+The difference in deviation from location 1 to location 6 for AZ91D, AM60B, and AE44 is 0.08, 0.06, and 0.19, respectively, which is comparable to the results observed by Martorano and Capocchi [29].

-For AM60B alloy, from location 1 to location 5_7 the segregation deviation increases then it slightly decreases at location 6{-2} Thusthus, that contradicts contradicting with the segregation index.
-The segregation index is high at location 6 but when the segregation deviation is calculated on a broader range the segregation deviation is comparatively lower than at other locations.
+For AM60B alloy, from location 1 to location 5 the segregation deviation increases and then it slightly decreases at location 6, thus contradicting the segregation index.
+The segregation index is high at location 6, but when the segregation deviation is calculated on a broader range, the segregation deviation is comparatively lower than at other locations.